mcarla/ufo/README.md

 1:   pthread-Intel(R) Core(TM) i5-8400 CPU @ 2.80GHz
 ```

-In this case two backends are available: 0 is an envidia Quadro GPU, while 1 is an Intel i5 CPU.
+In this case two back-ends are available: 0 is an Nvidia Quadro GPU, while 1 is an Intel i5 CPU.